What do you call an airport for flying taxis? A vertiport. And this week, we took a step closer to the option of catching a flying taxi.

 Numbers: How many aircraft fit into the vertiport approach and take-off area (FATO)?
 Most companies are aiming for a large fleet that departs with mere minutes between take-offs and landings.
 This requires a lot of parking bays for aircraft and a place for eVTOL aircraft to recharge.

 Safety: How will passengers embark and disembark safely?
-For example, under current FAA regulations, helicopters currently need to be 60 meters apart because of downwash and rotor/engine hazards.
+For example, under current UK Federal Aviation Authority (FAA) regulations, helicopters currently need to be 60 meters apart because of downwash and rotor/engine hazards.
 This will be an even bigger challenge for large numbers of eVTOL aircraft.

 Passenger processing: Also tied into safety is passenger processing.
 Uber Elevate proposes a turnaround time of five minutes in between departing passengers and the next vertiport take-off.
 It is logistically questionable.
 Think about the time it takes to get off a plane, get on a bus, and arrive at the terminal, for instance.